Beauty World food guide

 21. Eng Kee Chicken Wings

-They’re most known for their chicken wings, affordably priced at $1.30 per piece.
+The famous Eng Kee Chicken Wings first opened in 1989, and has since expanded to six other outlets all over the country.
+As the name suggests, they’re most known for their chicken wings, affordably priced at $1.20 per piece.
 Each piece is crispy on the outside, with tender and juicy meat within.
 Fans love that the wings are consistently well-seasoned and lightly coated with an extra crispy batter that’s not too oily.
 Besides the chicken wings, you can also tuck into other deep-fried snacks commonly offered at most economical bee hoon stalls.

 Address: 144 Upper Bukit Timah Rd, #04-46, Beauty World Centre, Singapore 588177